Defense Against Fraud Charges

 Wire fraud requires an interstate or foreign transmittal of a communication by wire, radio or television.
 The federal bank fraud statute criminalizes the conduct of any party who knowingly executes, or attempts to execute, a scheme to defraud a financial institution, by means of false or fraudulent pretenses, representations or promises.

 In one of many successes in fraud and related cases, the firm defended a bank officer accused of laundering more than $1,000,000 in stolen HUD money.
 A conviction would have resulted in a minimum sentence of 15 years.
 After two weeks of trial, the firm filed a motion to dismiss on the grounds that there was insufficient evidence to send the case to the jury.
 The federal judge agreed.
-Learn more about this and other successes.
+Explore more about this and other successes.